Access a Mendix Model Using Web API

 Reading the Units Info and Loading Units

-A unit is a Mendix document (for example, a page or a domain model) containing elements.
+A unit is a Mendix document (for example, a page or a domain model) that contains elements.
 Each element resides within a container element and can itself contain other elements.
 Together, these elements form the logic of a Mendix model.
 For more information, see Mendix Metamodel.

-Each component, for example pages (studioPro.app.model.pages) exposes the units it is responsible for.
-You can only access all the content of a unit once you have loaded the unit info for that unit.
+Each component (for example, pages at studioPro.app.model.pages) exposes the units it manages.
+You can only access all the content of a unit after you load the unit info for that unit.

-The unit info, described by the UnitInfo interface, contains the the following fields:
+The unit info, described by the UnitInfo interface, contains the following fields:

 $Type The type of the unit Pages$Page

-moduleName (Optional) The name of the module containing the unit MyFirstModule
+moduleName (Optional) The name of the module that contains the unit MyFirstModule

 name (Optional) The name of the unit ExamplePage

-For example, you can retrieve all the units managed by the domainModels component using the following code:
+For example, you can retrieve all the units managed by the domainModels component with the following code:

 const unitsInfo: Primitives.UnitInfo[] = await domainModels.getUnitsInfo()

-A unit can be loaded by supplying a function, fn to component.loadAll(fn).
+You can load a unit by supplying a function (fn) to component.loadAll(fn).
 The function fn should return true to load a specified unit.

 Examples